1) Determine the location of your booking request.

 What happens after I submit my outdoor application?

-After your online booking form is received, UBC will complete the following:
+After your online booking form is received, the Film & Events Office will complete the following:

-The appropriate stakeholders will be consulted when confirming event date and location availability to ensure that the event will have a minimal impact on University Operations, Faculty, Staff, Students and the Campus Community and there are no other potential conflicts of use.
+The appropriate stakeholders will be consulted when confirming event date and location availability to ensure that the event will have a minimal impact on university operations, faculty, staff, students and the campus community and that there are no other potential conflicts of use.

 2) Risk Assessment

-After availability is confirmed, Community Development will examine the events’ risks to ensure compliance.
+After availability is confirmed, the Film & Events Office will examine the events’ risks to ensure compliance.
 Risks may include everything from liquor regulations to University trademarks and copyright to insurance and more.
-For a list of risks assessed during this process, please see the FAQ on booking your event.

-At the discretion of Community Development, a site visit might be required to assess additional risks.
+At the discretion of the Film & Events Office, a site visit might be required to assess additional risks.

 4) Confirmation Email and Instructions

-Once approval has been granted, a confirmation email will be sent to the event organizer, along with instructions for set-up and event close and clean up.
+Once approval has been granted, a confirmation email or permit will be sent to the event organizer, along with instructions for set-up and event close and clean up.